Updating Graph Components

 The method you use to update your router depends on which type of supergraph you have:

-For details on each Apollo Router version's corresponding Apollo Federation version, see this article.
+For details on each router version's corresponding Apollo Federation version, see this article.

 2. Update your build pipeline

-1. Go to your variant's Settings page, then find the General > Build Configuration section.
+1. Go to your variant's Settings page, then find the General > Build Pipeline section.

-3. In the dialog that appears, select a Federation version from the Supergraph Pipeline Track dropdown and click Save.
+3. In the dialog that appears, select a Federation version from the dropdown and click Save.

-GraphOS immediately initiates a new build using the selected Federation version, and all future builds also use the selected version.
+GraphOS immediately initiates a new build using the selected Federation version.
+All future builds also use the selected version.
+Successful build completion triggers a launch that delivers an updated schema to your router.

 Composing with the Rover CLI

-If you host your own Apollo Router instance, you can use the Rover CLI to compose its supergraph schema via the rover supergraph compose command.
+If you host your own GraphOS Router instance, you can use the Rover CLI to compose its supergraph schema via the rover supergraph compose command.

 Performing composition with Rover is not recommended.
-Instead, perform composition via the GraphOS build pipeline to help ensure a consistent process across all your graph's environments.
+Instead, perform composition via the GraphOS build pipeline to help ensure a consistent schema delivery process across all your graph's environments.

 If you do perform composition with rover supergraph compose, the command uses the exact version of composition you specify via the federation_version key in the YAML configuration file you pass: